-IUP's purpose is to allow a program to run in different systems without changes - this toolkit provides the applications a high portability.
-Supported systems include: Motif, Microsoft Windows 98, Microsoft Windows NT, Microsoft Windows 2000 and Microsoft Windows XP.
+IUP's purpose is to allow a program to run in different systems without changes - the toolkit provides the application portability.
+Supported systems include: Motif and Microsoft Windows 2000/XP/2003.

-IUP uses an abstract layout model based on the boxes-and-glue paradigm from the T_EX text editor.
+IUP uses an abstract layout model based on the boxes-and-glue paradigm from the $T_EX$ text editor.
 This model, combined with the dialog-specification language (LED) or with the Lua binding (IupLua) makes the dialog creation task more flexible and independent from the graphics system's resolution.